-An Internet consignment benefits three parties:
+An Internet consignment agreement benefits three parties:

 A. the person/business that owns the goods to be sold (the consignor);